-- will fail because the path to SUMOLibraries is not set (it does not find Xerces)
+- will fail at first try if SUMOLibraries is not cloned yet or is in an unusual location (it does not find Xerces)

-- Choose to edit CMakeCache.txt from the CMake menu and set the path (e.g. SUMO_LIBRARIES:PATH=C:/Users/testus/source/repos/SUMOLibraries)
+- If it still fails, edit CMakeCache.txt from the CMake menu and set the path (e.g. SUMO_LIBRARIES:PATH=C:/Users/testus/source/repos/SUMOLibraries) and retry

 - If you plan to extend SUMO yourself, or just want to know whether everything compiled OK, it is strongly recommended to have a look at Developer/Tests.
 This tool makes it easier to check whether some existing functionality was broken by the extensions.

 - Note on installation paths: MSVC seems to have difficulties with